The Miyaoka-Yau inequality for singular varieties with big canonical or anticanonical divisors: Abstract

 \section{Abstract}

 We establish the Miyaoka–Yau inequality for $n$-dimensional projective klt varieties with big canonical divisor $K_X$:

-We also prove the Miyaoka-Yau inequality for K-semistable projective klt varieties with big anticanonical divisor $-K_X$.
-As part of our approach, we define the non-pluripolar product $\langle \alpha_1 \cdots \alpha_p \rangle$ on singular varieties, and establish the Bogomolov–Gieseker type inequality for $\langle \alpha^{n-1} \rangle$-semistable Higgs sheaves with respect to a big class $\alpha$.
-In addition, we investigate second Chern class inequalities in the cases where $K_X$ or $-K_X$ is nef.
+We also prove the Miyaoka--Yau inequality for K-semistable projective klt varieties with big anticanonical divisor $-K_X$.
+As part of our approach, we define the non-pluripolar product $\langle \alpha_1 \cdots \alpha_p \rangle$ on singular varieties, and establish the Bogomolov--Gieseker type inequality for $\langle \alpha^{n-1} \rangle$-semistable Higgs sheaves with respect to a big class $\alpha$.